-Several grains, such as whole quinoa, millet, bulgur wheat and barley can be used as a healthy alternative to rice as a base for stir-fries and curries, as they have a similar texture and flavor.
+Several grains, such as whole quinoa, millet, bulgur wheat, and barley can be used as an alternative to rice as a base for stir-fries and curries, as they have a similar texture and flavor.
 Whole grains are also usually priced very cheap at around a dollar a pound.
 To add extra flavor, cook in vegetable broth instead of water.
 Whole grains are also an excellent source of protein for vegetarians.

 02 of 06

 Vegetable Broth Mix

 Veggie broth mix is a great alternative to homemade or canned vegetable broth.
 Just add water and stir!
 Sure, it's not as good as making your own homemade vegetable broth, but the powdered veggie broth is a time saver and can add lots of flavor to vegetarian recipes, as you can make the broth as thick or as thin as needed.

 It's also a great general flavor-enhancer that you can sneak into a variety of dishes—try adding a spoonful to homemade veggie burgers, vegetarian chili, and soups, vegetarian casseroles or vegetarian stuffing.

 03 of 06

 One versatile staple of the bulk bin is yellow, flaky nutritional yeast.
 Similar to brewers yeast, nutritional yeast has a cheesy, nutty flavor.

 Nutritional yeast is also the base for many homemade vegan cheeses.
 Try sprinkling a layer on garlic bread, baked potatoes, or steamed veggies, and add a generous spoonful to vegetable stir-fries, mashed potatoes, and pasta dishes.